 Personal (Ironic) Parallels Between Fiction & Reality

-Ironically, my main character, Voi, is also 24, so I’m just now catching up to her, lol.
+Ironically, my main character, Voi, is also 24, so I’m just now catching up to her.
 Also, ironically, Voi once made the decision to run her own business at a young age.
-She’s a bit ahead of me, in some ways, and lately I haven’t just been looking at her as a hero so much as my hero.
+She’s a bit ahead of me, in some ways, and lately, I haven’t been looking at her as a hero so much as my hero.

 Yes, that’s right—I actually look up to a fictional character.

-The point is I kinda admire that about her, and it’s only been recently that I’ve been able to relate to her so utterly directly.
+The point is: I kinda admire that about Voi, and it’s only been recently that I’ve been able to relate to her so directly.

 It’s kinda neat.